JHU-PL-Lab/www-fpse/basic-ocaml.md

 * Correctness of a recursive function by induction: assume recursive call does what you expect in arguing it is overall correct.
 * For this example, can assume `rev xs` always reverses the tail of the list.
 * Given that fact, `rev xs @ [x]` should clearly reverse the whole list.
-* QED, the function is proved correct! (actually partially correct, it could also loop forever)
+* QED, the function is proved correct! (actually partially correct, this induction argument does not rule out infinite loops)

 #### Immutable Data Structures in Functional Programming